fivedoor/fivedoor-email-build-framework/README.md

 # fivedoor-email-build-framework

-Email template framework which enables separation of content management & editing from html templating & configuration using json data source file
+Email template framework which allows for separation of content management & editing from html templating & configuration using json data source file

 ### SET UP
 Download repository and run `npm build `